Babcock Ranch - The first solar-powered town in Charlotte County

 - Florida Green Building Coalition certified town

-- Powered by the sun: photo-voltaic solar plant is generating more energy than the town consumes
+- Powered by the sun: the photo-voltaic solar plant is generating more energy than the town consumes

 - Modern "smart grid" digital electric distribution technologies will optimize efficiency and lower utility costs